gcanti/fp-ts/docs/modules/NonEmptyReadonlyArray.ts.md

 Identifies an associative operation on a type constructor.
 It is similar to `Semigroup`, except that it applies to types of kind `* -> *`.

-In case of `ReadonlyNonEmptyArray` concatenates the inputs into a single array.
+In case of `NonEmptyReadonlyArray` concatenates the inputs into a single array.

 **Signature**